 We want to hire people who overwhelmingly get

 Strong Yes feedback.
 If the candidate did not receive all

 Strong Yes feedback, the Hiring Manager or Recruiter needs to submit written justification for moving forward with offer in the offer approval section.

 no during the values interview, follow these steps.

 Step 3: Once the offer is fully approved in Greenhouse, Recruiter schedules an offer call using the email template in Greenhouse.
-The purpose of the offer summary call is to review our offer with the candidate and answer any questions they may have.
+The goals of the offer summary call are to:

 Attendees: Recruiter, Hiring Manager (optional), Candidate.